wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 Comparing two Dewey collections is easily done by putting two one-by-one checkerboard dentographs beside each other.
 Online it's also possible to turn them into an animated GIF, flickering back and forth from one collection to the other, and the differences in breadth and depth become even more obvious.

 When doing a comparison like this we must make sure the same z-axis scale is used for both collections.
 In this example I'll show how to create the Toronto Public Library/San Francisco Public Library comparison shown in the introduction, including how to fix the scales so that the numbers are fairly compared between the two.
 We already have the tpl.one.by.one.table in memory, so we begin by adding the SFPL data.

-!!!TODO Show commands to generate data?
-Just leave file in repository?
+SFPL call numbers are in the `sfpl-ddc-call-numbers.txt.gz` file so they just need to be extracted and then processed at the command line:

+    $ gunzip sfpl-ddc-call-numbers.txt.gz
+    $ ruby make-one-by-one-data.rb sfpl-ddc-call-numbers.txt > sfpl-one-by-one.txt

+And now in R:

     > sfpl.one.by.one <- read.table("sfpl-one-by-one.txt")
     > sfpl.one.by.one.table <- table(sfpl.one.by.one)
     > max(tpl.one.by.one.table)
-    [1] 94201
+    [1] 93554
     > which(tpl.one.by.one.table == max(tpl.one.by.one.table), arr.ind=TRUE)
       row col
     8   9   2